 CAMHI Bachelor's Completion Scholarship

-The Child and Adolescent Mental Health Initiative (CAMHI) Scholarship is $15,000 over two years (full-time) or three years (part-time).
+The Child and Adolescent Mental Health Initiative (CAMHI) Scholarship is $5,000 per year.
 The scholarship will be awarded to students who have been accepted to the Bachelor of Science in Psychology and Human Services.

-- Are individuals who come from historically marginalized or low-income backgrounds, are first-generation college students or are underrepresented minorities in the behavioral health field;
+- Be from a historically marginalized or low-income background, be a first-generation college student, or be an underrepresented minority in the behavioral health field.

-- And, reside in, or work with historically marginalized or low-income populations, in Greater Boston.
+- Reside in the Greater Boston Metropolitan area.
 The cities and towns we traditionally include within the definition of Greater Boston are pictured and listed below.*

 If you are interested in being considered for this scholarship, there is a place to indicate your interest on the Bachelor’s application.
 If you have any questions, please email BHcareers@williamjames.edu.